 The Group operates in markets and industries which require compliance with numerous licenses, local laws and regulations.
-These cover various aspects including intellectual property, competition, anti-trust, personal data security, property management, construction and environmental standards etc. In addition, the Group operates in countries where it is required to adhere to various requirements imposed by local authorities and/or central banks' regulations.
+These cover various aspects including intellectual property, competition, anti-trust, personal data security, property management, construction and the environment etc. In addition, the Group also operates in countries where the Group is required to adhere to various requirements imposed by the local authorities and central banks' regulations.